SimiaCryptus/intellij-aicoder/src/main/resources/welcomePage.md

 #### Code Editing and Review

 - **DiffChatAction & MultiDiffChatAction**: Initiate AI-driven chat sessions to generate and apply code diffs.
 Perfect for collaborative code reviews and multi-file adjustments.
-- **AutoDevAction**: Translate user directives into actionable development tasks and code modifications automatically, streamlining your project progress.
+- **MultiStepPatchAction**: Translate user directives into actionable development tasks and code modifications automatically, streamlining your project progress.

 #### Documentation and Comments